kellisystems/hello-world/README.md

 # hello-world
 tutorial experience
-My name is kelli and i just fibished java. haha (the drink)
+My name is kelli and i just finished java. haha (the drink)